Sardar Patel Institute of Technology: Student bodies

-The technical committees of CSI, ITSA and the Coding Club organize coding events and promote hackathons and coding culture.
+The technical committees of CSI, ACSES and the Coding Club organize coding events and promote hackathons and coding culture.
 Annually, the institute hosts the SPIT Hackathon.

 This college has a social club: Rotaract Club of Sardar Patel Institute of Technology (RC-SPIT) affiliated to Rotary Club of Bombay Juhu and Rotary International.

 Apart from departmental committees, the college also has an interdepartmental committee called Women In Engineering (WIE), which works towards women empowerment and organizes events, informative seminars, and sessions for teaching, non-teaching staff, and the students of the college.

 The college supports entrepreneurship and has an Entrepreneurship-Cell(E-CELL) affiliated to National Entrepreneurship Network(NEN).